pwaidelich/sibs_retechnologies_oecd/README.md

 # The role of state investment banks for renewable energy technologies in OECD countries
 Replication materials for Waidelich and Steffen (2023).
-If you have questions about the code or find any errors/bugs, please contact Paul Waidelich at paul.waidelich@gess.ethz.ch (corresponding author).
+If you have questions about the code or find any errors/bugs, please contact Paul Waidelich at paul.waidelich [at] gess.ethz.ch (corresponding author).

-NOTE: THIS CLEAN REPOSITORY SERVES FOR THE REVIEW PROCESS ONLY TO ALLOW FOR TRANSPARENCY REGARDING THE SCRIPTS & ANALYSES UNDERLYING THE SUBMITTED MANUSCRIPT.
-AS SOME OF THE DATA OBJECTS IN THE `input` FOLDER FEATURE PROPRIETARY BNEF INFORMATION, THEY CANNOT BE INCLUDED IN THIS PUBLISHED VERSION OF THE REPOSITORY.

 ## Organization of the overall project repository
 The repository features the following elements:
 1. The `input` folder, which hosts all data objects (in RDS format) required to replicate all figures, tables, and analyses in the manuscript.
-Note that for all public repositories, we upload censored versions of data files that do not contain proprietary information from the underlying Bloomberg New Energy Finance databases and instead feature "-999" placeholder values (and FALSE for logical variables).
-However, these files have the same structure and feature identifier variables, enabling BNEF license holders to merge in the actual information.
 2. The `src` folder for scripts, which hosts the script replicating all figures, tables and analyses in the manuscript (`src/replication_main.R`).
 Note that for some tables, our manuscript applies some additional formatting in LaTeX to the raw output of the script.
+Before running `src/replication_main.R`, please set the working directory to the highest folder level of this repository, which can be easily done by opening the `sibs_retechnologies_oecd.Rproj` via RStudio on your local machine.
 3. The `figures` folder, where all figures produced by `src/replication_main.R` are stored as PDF files with a date stamp in the file name.
 In its original state, the repository features all figures as returned by the script at the time of submission.
+By executing `src/replication_main.R`, new versions with the current date stamp will be added to the folder.

 ## Data objects in the `input` folder
 The  `input` features the following RDS files, which are loaded and processed by the `src/replication_main.R` script: